streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-clickhouse.md

     docker compose up
     ```

-    > **Note** Feel free to skip this step if you already have a running Clickhouse instance accessible, don't forget to update the connection string in the command below.
+    > **Note** Feel free to skip this step if you already have a running ClickHouse instance accessible, don't forget to update the connection string in the command below.

-2. Setup Clickhouse
+2. Setup ClickHouse

-    Connect to Clickhouse
+    Connect to ClickHouse

     ```bash
     docker compose exec ch_server clickhouse-client -u dev-node --password insecure-change-me-in-prod -h localhost